Decision problems for word-hyperbolic semigroups: Introduction

 The computational aspect of word-hy\-per\-bol\-ic semigroups has so far received limited attention.
 The only established result seems to be the solvablity of the word problem \cite[Theorem~3.8]{hoffmann_relatives}.
 In contrast, automatic semigroups, which generalize automatic groups \cite{epstein_wordproc} and whose study was inaugurated by Campbell et al.~\cite{campbell_autsg}, have been studied from a computational perspective, with both decidability and undecidability results emerging \cite{c_cancundec,kambites_decision,otto_green}.

 This paper is devoted to some important decision problems for word-hy\-per\-bol\-ic semigroups.
 Word-hy\-per\-bol\-ic structures are not necessarily `stronger' or `weaker' computationally than automatic structures.
 As noted above, word-hy\-per\-bol\-ic\-ity does not imply automaticity for semigroups, so one cannot appeal to known results for automatic semigroups.
 A word-hy\-per\-bol\-ic structure encodes the whole multiplication table for the semigroup, not just right-multiplication by generators (as is the case for automatic structures).
-On the other hand, context-free languages are less computationally pleasant than regular languages.
+On the other hand, context-free languages are computationally less pleasant than regular languages.
 For instance, an intersection of two context-free languages is not in general context-free, and indeed the emptiness of such an intersection cannot be decided algorithmically.
 Thus, in constructing algorithms for word-hy\-per\-bol\-ic semigroups, it is often necessary to proceed via an indirect route, or use some unusual `trick'.

+Two of the most important results in this paper are the undecidability results in \fullref{Section}{sec:isoundec}.
+First, the isomorphism problem for word-hyperbolic semigroups is undecidable, which contrasts the decidability of the isomorphism problem for hyperbolic groups \cite[Theorem~1]{dahmani_isomorphism}.
+Second, it is undecidable whether a word-hyperbolic semigroup is automatic.
+(As noted above, for semigroups, word-hyperbolicity does not in general imply automaticity.)

-The most important result is a polynomial-time algorithm for solving the word problem (\fullref{Section}{sec:wordproblem}).
+Among the positive decidability results, the most important is that the uniform word problem for word-hyperbolic semigroups is soluble in polynomial time (\fullref{Section}{sec:wordproblem}).
 As remarked above, the word problem was already known to be solvable, but the previously-known algorithm required time exponential in the lengths of the input words \cite[Theorem~3.8]{hoffmann_relatives}.

-Some basic properties are then shown to be decidable (\fullref{Section}{sec:basic}): being a monoid, Green's relations $\relL$, $\relR$, and $\relH$, being a group, and commutativity.
+Some basic properties are then shown to be decidable (\fullref{Section}{sec:basic}): being a monoid, Green's relations $\gL$, $\gR$, and $\gH$, being a group, and commutativity.
 These results are not particularly difficult, but are worth noting.

 The main body of the paper shows the decidability of more complicated algebraic properties: being completely simple (\fullref{Section}{sec:compsimp}), being a Clifford semigroup (\fullref{Section}{sec:clifford}), and being a free semigroup (\fullref{Section}{sec:free}).